methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-04-09-ansible-keepalived.md

 ---
   title: Ansible - KeepAliveD
-toc: true
-toc_label: "Contents"
-excerpt: "In this post I am creating a fictitious tenant using a vars file which looks like below."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 In this post I am creating a fictitious tenant using a vars file which looks like below.